 ‘Tis the season to indulge in holiday cookies!
 For many of us, the cookies we bake, or buy, are part of our family traditions.
-But whether it’s crumbly Polvorones, peppery Papparkakor, lemony Krumkake, Rugelach, Pfeffernuessen, Stroopwafels, Linzer tarts or Pizzelle … sweets aren’t great for your dental health.
+But whether it’s crumbly Polvorones, peppery Papparkakor, lemony Krumkake, Rugelach, Pfeffernuessen, Stroopwafels, Linzer tarts, or Pizzelle … sweets aren’t great for your dental health.

 Should that stop you from baking this year?
 Absolutely not!
 Indulge – the winter holidays only happen once a year.
 Holiday treats typically aren’t healthy foods, but some are less likely to damage your smile than others.
 And, with good dental hygiene, you can even eat your favorite traditional treats while keeping your smile happy and healthy.